Dod Law is Fully Operational and Available During the COVID-19 Crisis. Contact Us for a Free Phone Consultation Today!

 Cash bail allows people with disposable income to buy their freedom temporarily.
 Some lawmakers in California are working to change that.

-If you’ve been arrested recently, working with a criminal defense lawyer in San Diego can help you understand your charges and possible prospects.
+If you’ve been arrested recently, working with a San Diego criminal defense lawyer can help you understand your charges and possible prospects.

 How does the current bail system work in California?